Exabyte-io/esse/README.md

 # Exabyte Source of Schemas and Examples (ESSE)

-ESSE contains schemas and examples for materials and simulations related data in JSON representation.
+ESSE contains schemas and examples for materials and simulations related data in JSON representation outlined in [this manuscript]().

 ## Installation